diefenbach/django-lfs/docs/introduction/installation.rst

 Migration
 =========

-Starting with version 0.6 we provide a migration script which updates existing databases to the latest release.
+Starting with version 0.6 we provide a migration command (``lfs_migrate``) which updates existing databases to the latest release.

-To migrate your database please process the following steps:
+To migrate your existing database please proceed the following steps:

    1. Install the new version (see above)
-   2. Backup the database
+   2. Backup the existing database
    3. Point settings.py to the existing database
    4. $ bin/django syncdb
-   5. $ bin/django lfs_init
-   6. $ bin/django lfs_migrate
+   5. $ bin/django lfs_migrate

-After that your database should be up-to-date.
+After that your database should be ready to run with the latest release.

 **Please note**: